Complete Java Selenium Testing Tutorial: Guide To The Java Automation

 System.out.println("The title of this page is ===> " +pageTitle);

-To test the login function, the first step is to locate the elements on the webpage that have to be interacted with.
-These HTML elements are referred to as web elements in Selenium.
-Once you know how to access a webelement you can easily perform any browser actions using them.
+To test the login functionality, the first step is to locate the desired WebElements in Selenium on which we need to perform interactions.
+Once you know how to access a web element, you can easily perform any browser actions using them.

-Below are the 8 different Selenium locators that the WebDriver supports to locate elements:
+Below are the eight different Selenium locators that the WebDriver supports to locate elements:

-Once the tests for browser automation with Selenium & Java are executed, you need to close the browser instance which is considered to be the best practise in finishing the test execution.
+Once the tests for Selenium Java testing automation are executed, you need to close the browser instance, which is considered the best practice in finishing the test execution.

-You can close the browser by using two different WebDriver command, these are:
+You can close the browser by using two different WebDriver commands, these are:

-- quit(): Closes down all the browser windows opened by the script.
+- quit(): Quit all the instantiated browser instances.

 driver.close(); // Closes the single browser window accessed by the WebDriver instance